 This question gets to the point and allows you to address how you handled a situation that likely crushed you.
 Did you suck it up?
 Did you shake hands with your fellow employee?
 Was this the last straw in a series of moments where you felt invisible?
 What did you do about it?

 Your professional-sounding response to this prompt will show an employer how you absorb disappointments, how you advocate for your personal and professional value and if you give congratulations where they’re due, regardless of perceived failure.
+This is a unique job interview question you can expect and it can tell the interviewer a lot about your character.

 5. What Have You Done in Your Past That Will Help You Get the Job Done Here?